 258 Special Topics (1-6) Special topics courses are those that cover subject matter that is not part of the regular curriculum.
 A special topics course must have the prior approval of the department and the Provost and may be offered twice.
 Students may enroll in and receive credit for an unlimited number of special topic courses as long as any prerequisites or other requirements are met.
 See Catalog.

 301 Ancient Philosophy (3) A study of the Pre-Socratic Philosophers and the major works of Plato and Aristotle.
 (Spring, even years)

-304 Early Modern Philosophy (3) (PR: PHIL 301 or POI) A survey of European philosophy from Descartes through Kant with special emphasis on epistemology, metaphysics, and questions of religious belief.
+304 Early Modern Philosophy (3) A survey of European philosophy from Descartes through Kant with special emphasis on epistemology, metaphysics, and questions of religious belief.
 (Spring, odd years)

 314 Professional Ethics (3) A study of the ethical issues related to the practice of various professions, including law, medicine, science, engineering, business, education, and ministry.
 (Fall, odd years)

 315 Medical Ethics (3) An introduction to moral issues in modern health care and to ethical concepts and analytic skills relevant to addressing them.
 We will focus on classic cases in the development of medical ethics.